 Permanently restricted net assets - net assets subject to donor-imposed stipulations that they be maintained permanently by the Center are classified as permanently restricted.
+The Center has no Permanently Restricted Net Assets.

 The costs of providing the various programs and other activities have been summarized on a functional basis in the statement of activities.
 Accordingly, certain costs have been allocated among the programs and supporting services benefited.